swehner/foos/doc/Troubleshooting.md

 camera_preview="-n"
 ```

-If nonw of these work you can try enabling offline compositing in dispmanx in /boot/config.txt (reboot required!):
+If none of these work you can try enabling offline compositing in dispmanx in /boot/config.txt (reboot required!):
 ```
 dispmanx_offline=1
 ```